Auburn Speedster: Third Series, 1935-1936 the Speedster 851/852

-The sweeping body lines concealed some innovative and advanced technical features such as the Columbia dual-ratio rear axle that was achieved by interposing an epicyclic gear train between the axle and the crown wheel.
+The sweeping body lines concealed some innovative and advanced technical features, such as the Columbia dual-ratio rear axle, that was achieved by interposing an epicyclic gear train between the axle and the crown wheel.
 When it was engaged, the final drive ratio became a "fast" 4.5:1.
 It was disengaged by moving a steering-wheel mounted lever and dipping the clutch, whereupon the ratio became a more leisurely 3:1.
 The three-speed synchromesh gearbox along with that dual ratio axle gave a six-speed transmission.

-In 1936 came the 852, identical to the earlier models with the exception of the "852" on its radiator grille.
-The final year of production was 1937 as Auburn ceased car production altogether in 1937.
-Only 143 of the 851SC boat tail speedsters were made.
+The 852, introduced in 1936, was identical but for the "852" badge on the radiator grille.
+The final year of production was 1937, when Auburn ceased car production altogether.
+A total of 143 supercharged 851/852SC boat tail speedsters were made.